 Michelle Stefferson on Being a Successful Home Career Mom

 Michelle Stefferson looked like she had it all, a nice home and her own business.
-But, she was a slave to her conventional business until she broke free.
-Her story.
+But, she was a slave to her conventional business until she broke free with direct selling.
+Her MLM success story and exclusive interview is below.

-Wow!
-Thank you so much for this interview, Michelle.
-You have quite the story that I’m very interested in learning more about.
+Wow thank you so much for this big interview, Michelle.
+You have quite the story that I am very interested in learning more about.
 So, let’s get started!

 Where were you born and raised, what was childhood like, and what did your parents do for a living?